jamesrayman/Run/README.md

 ## Rule Specification

-All rules are specified in files located in the `rules` directory.
+All rules are specified in files located in the `rule` directory.
 Each rule is a series of commands, one per line.
 The type of command is determined by the first character in the line.

 | First character | Significance |
 |-----|------------------------|